jollheef/appvm/README.md

 Uses one **read-only** /nix directory for all appvms.
 So creating a new appvm (but not first) is just about one minute.

-Currently optimized for full screen usage (but remote-viewer has ability to resize window dynamically without change resolution) without guest additions.
+Currently optimized for full screen usage (but remote-viewer has ability to resize window dynamically without change resolution).

 ![appvm screenshot](screenshots/2018-07-05.png)